What is Industrial Disease?

 Why Choose Roberts Jackson Solicitors to Run Your Industrial Disease Claim?

-Roberts Jackson Solicitors was set up by Karen and Oliver Jackson in 2009.
-Their vision was to create a specialist law firm that provides legal services for people made ill by their work.
+Roberts Jackson Solicitors was first opened in February 2009.
+The firms vision was to become a specialist law firm that provides legal services for people made ill by their work.
 Since then the firm has grown successfully to become one of the largest industrial disease law firms in the UK.

 We do not practice other areas of law meaning that your solicitor will be solely focused on your case..
 By providing our staff with over 250 hours of training each year we can ensure that our service, knowledge and professionalism is of the highest standard.
 On top of this, the firm has received 8 awards since opening including “Legal Services Team of the Year (1-10 partners)” at the 2014 Claims Innovation Awards and the “Education and Training Initiative of the Year” at the British Legal Awards 2013.